mermaid-js/mermaid/README.md

 <!-- <Main description> -->
 __mermaid is a Javascript based diagramming and charting tool that uses markdown-inspired text definitions and a renderer to create and modify complex diagrams.
-The main purpose of mermaid is to help Documentation catch up with Development .__
+The main purpose of mermaid is to help Documentation catch up with Development.__

-# Diagrams and Doc-Rot create a catch-22 scenario.
+# Doc-Rot is catch-22.

-### Diagramming and Documentation takes up precious developer time and they get outdated quickly.
+### Diagramming and Documentation take up precious developer time and they get outdated quickly.
 ### But not having diagrams or docs ruins productivity and hurts organizational learning.

 **mermaid addresses this problem by cutting the time, effort and tooling that is required to create modifiable diagrams and charts, for smarter and more reusable content.**